cx-prog-lang/.github/features/func_in_struct.md

 # Function Type Structure Members

 This feature allows a structure type to declare a function member field.
-It's equivalent to a function **pointer** member, whose [default value](../auto_default.md) is implicitly included in the struct's initializers and compound literals.
+It's equivalent to a function **pointer** member, whose [default value](../auto_default.md) is implicitly included in the struct's explicit initializers and compound literals.

 ## Syntax